A Geometric Characterization of Observability in Inertial Parameter Identification: Main Concepts

-To analyze the parameter combinations that have no effect on the dynamics of the system, we will equivalently consider parameter changes that do not modify the kinetic or gravitational potential energy\footnote{More precisely, we will consider parameter variations that do not modify the rate of change in gravitational potential energy.}.
-To begin, focus will be placed on the kinetic energy, as simple modifications to our main developments allow the effects of gravity to be addressed.
-Effects of rotational and linear kinetic energy will be captured together using 6D spatial notation.
-For example, the kinetic energy of a single body takes the form {\phantom{-}}
+\subsub{Spatial Notation} To analyze the parameter combinations that do not affect the system dynamics, we will equivalently consider parameter changes that do not modify the kinetic energy.
+A simple extension in Sec.~\ref{sec:fb} will address gravity.
+Effects of rotational and linear kinetic energy will be captured together using 6D spatial notation of \citet{Featherstone08} (see Appendix~\ref{app:dynamics} for a short review).
+For example, the kinetic energy of a single body takes the form {\phantom{-}} $T=\frac{1}{2} \vv\T \vI \vv$, with $\vv \in \mathbb{R}^6$ its spatial velocity and $\vI \subset \mathbb{R}^{6\times6}$ its spatial inertia, given by